soklet/soklet/README.md

 The "experts only" components are:

-* [Request Method Resolver](#request-method-resolver-experts-only) - determines how to map HTTP requests to Resource methods
+* [Request Method Resolver](#request-method-resolver-experts-only) - determines how to map HTTP requests to Resource Methods
-* [Resource Method Parameter Provider](#resource-method-parameter-provider-experts-only) - determines how to inject appropriate parameter values when invoking Resource methods
+* [Resource Method Parameter Provider](#resource-method-parameter-provider-experts-only) - determines how to inject appropriate parameter values when invoking Resource Methods

 Here's an example configuration for an API that serves JSON responses.